-St. Clairsville, OH (July 30, 2018)— Belmont College officials are pleased to announce that the recent nursing student class received academic credentials as part of the college’s 2018 Summer Nursing Program Pinning Ceremony.
-The ceremony was held at Belmont’s Main Campus in St. Clairsville, Ohio on Wednesday, July 25, 2018.
+St. Clairsville, OH (June 27, 2020)— Belmont College officials are pleased to announce that the recent Associate Degree Nursing (ADN) student class received academic credentials as part of the College’s 2020 Nursing Program Pinning Ceremony.
+The ceremony was held in Belmont’s Dowler Hall in St. Clairsville, Ohio on Saturday, June 27, 2020.

-During the Pinning Ceremony, newly graduated nurses are welcomed into the profession by faculty, family and friends and receive their unique Belmont College School of Nursing commemorative pin.
+During the Pinning Ceremony, newly graduated nurses were welcomed into the profession by faculty, and a small group of family and friends and receive their unique Belmont College School of Nursing commemorative pin.